Available Models Lettered For the ACRN Scale - HO Scale - Other Scales

 Appropriate Era: 1958-2000

-The Proto 2000 car is a high-quality model of a 52'6" drop-end mill gondola, but is based on the Greenville
+The Proto 2000 car is a high-quality model of a 52'6" drop-end mill gondola, but is based on a US design

-Steel Car prototype.
-This car has a deeper side sill and one extra side panel compared to the NSC cars that
+Steel Car and Bethlehem Steel.
+This car has a deeper side sill and one extra side panel compared to the NSC cars

-the ACR owned, but this is the best stand-in available.
+the ACR owned, but this is currently the best stand-in available.
 Available in 6 different numbers.
+This was

 Model Photo